mthreer/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/Set-MsolCompanySettings.md

 ### -UsersPermissionToCreateGroupsEnabled
 Indicates whether to allow users to create security groups.
 This setting is applied company-wide.
-Set to $False to disable users' ability to create security groups.
+Set to $False to disable user's ability to create security groups.

 > [!NOTE]
 > For information on how to allow users to create Office 365 groups, please see [Azure Active Directory Cmdlets for Configuring Group Settings](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-accessmanagement-groups-settings-cmdlets)